Don’t Freeze that Mole (Mole Removal Philadelphia)

 There are several skin lesions that are common and benign.

-- Skin tags are small flaps of tissue that hang off the skin by a connecting stalk.
-Skin tags are harmless but on the face or neck, they’re often very unsightly.
+• Skin tags are small flaps of tissue connected to the skin by a stalk.
+While they are harmless, they can be considered unsightly, especially when located on the face or neck.

-- Seborrheic keratoses are brown or black growths usually found on the chest, back, and the head.
-They develop from cells called keratinocytes in the skin.
-They tend to resemble a wart and are much more common on the faces of older people but can appear throughout life.
+• Seborrheic keratoses are brown or black growths commonly found on the chest, back, and head.
+Originating from cells known as keratinocytes, they resemble warts in appearance.
+While they are more prevalent on the faces of older individuals, they can manifest at any stage of life.

 WHY YOU SHOULD SEE SURGICAL TREATMENT FOR FREEZE OFF MOLE IN PHILADELPHIA

-Dr. Chandler has extensive experience freeze off mole many types of facial skin growths, moles, nevus and skin tags.
-The procedure is performed in the office and Dr. Chandler’s plastic surgical expertise will minimize any scarring.
+Dr. Chandler possesses extensive experience in freezing off various types of facial skin growths, including moles, nevi, and skin tags.
+The procedure is conducted in-office, and with Dr. Chandler’s plastic surgical expertise, the risk of scarring is minimized.

 If you’re ready to get rid of that unsightly freezing mole removal, skin tag, cyst, xanthelasma, keratosis or other unwanted growth, contact Dr. Chandler at his South Jersey, NJ (Moorestown/Cherry Hill) office, (609) 877-2800, or his Philadelphia, PA (Jenkintown/Abington) office, (215) 885-6830, to schedule a cosmetic consultation.